 D-211: Setting Up and Paying Providers

-Part of the process to set up and pay providers requires VR staff to ensure that the vendor, customer, or individual is:
+Part of the process to set up and pay providers requires VR staff to ensure that the vendor, customer, or individual:

+has the necessary qualifications, credentials, and/or licenses;

-established in ReHabWorks (RHW) as a provider; and
+is established in ReHabWorks (RHW) as a provider; and

-linked to the appropriate specifications.
+is linked to the appropriate specifications.

-Only after theaforementioned steps have been taken, VR staff:
+After the steps above have been taken, VR staff should:

-commits to a specific service from a vendor, customer, or individual;
+commit to a specific service from a vendor, customer, or individual;

-generates a service record; and
+generate a service record; and

-issues a service authorization.
+issue a service authorization.

 If the service provider, customer, or individual is not already established as a provider, VR staff (generally the unit purchasing specialist) sends the TWC Substitute W9 and Direct Deposit Form (VR1020) with instructions to the potential vendor for its completion.